301 – Corrective Actions and Disciplinary Procedures

 Blue Team: A module in the IAPro software for recording notes on employee performance and behavior including corrective and disciplinary actions.

-Corrective Action: Any action by a supervisor short of disciplinary action that may include, but is not limited to: a frank conversation, a referral for training or the employee assistance program, a documented counseling (verbal or written), or a written reprimand.
-Corrective actions may not be appealed or grieved through Civil Service.
+Corrective Action: Any action by a supervisor short of disciplinary action that may include, but is not limited to: a frank conversation, a referral for training or the employee assistance program, a documented counseling (verbal or written), or a letter of reprimand (LOR).
+Corrective actions may not be appealed or grieved through Civil Service, nor is a corrective action subject to other appeal within the HCSO.

 Finding: The recommended disposition of an investigation presented to the ADC for review.